Icelk/std-dev/README.md

 ## Clusters

-> As all algorithms are executed in linear time now, this is virtually obsolete, but nevertheless an interesting feature.
+> As all algorithms are executed in linear time now, this is not as useful, but nevertheless an interesting feature.
 > If you already have clustered data, this feature is great.

 When using the clusters feature (turning your list into a `ClusterList`),